abhiSyncd/Java-8-Features-Step-By-Step/src/e_CompletableFuture/5_b_Handling_Exceptions_In_Sequential_Execution.md

-# 1 -  Exception When CF is Chained with Callback
+# 1 -  Using exceptionally

 ## Case 1 : Exception caught in supplyAsync : Executing Callback